 There are some distinct advantages to a living trust.
 They include:

-It was the Greek dramatist Euripides who said "Leave no stone unturned," and so it is with estate planning.
+"Leave no stone unturned," said the Greek dramatist Euripides.
+And so it is with estate planning.

 Though we have covered the basics, there are additional planning tools you should not overlook when it comes to the protection of you, your heirs, and your assets.
 That is, after all, the purpose of an estate plan, so you may want to consider some or all of the following additional planning tools: